Eshan05/ClutterHunter/docs/ScannerSpike.md

 the product contract.
 It remains behind the helper boundary and can be replaced without changing public DTOs.

-## Required Differential Fixtures
+## Differential Fixtures

-Before enabling `RawNtfsBackend` in the UI, compare eDirStat-derived parsing, `ntfs-reader`, Win32 metadata, and traversal on fixtures containing:
+Validation before enabling `RawNtfsBackend` compared eDirStat-derived parsing, `ntfs-reader`, Win32 metadata, and traversal on fixtures containing:

 1. resident and non-resident data;